Let the RV Kitchen Downsizing Project Begin!

 I won’t be doing any canning or making any jelly or pickles, and I probably won’t be baking any pies, but I can still whip together some amazing meals in the RV and with a little careful planning, I have all the tools I need right where I need them.

-Youtubers Prone To Roam shared some great advice on how to declutter and downsize your RV kitchen cabinets in this video:
+Youtubers Prone To Roam shared some great advice on how to declutter tackle RV kitchen downsizing in this video: